kevin-rh/BCI_2024_Final_Group7/README.md

 ### a.
 Input and Output mechanism
 Input will be in the `.edf` format and read into EEGLAB with BIOSIG plugin.
 It wil went through a process where it will be formated into `.mat` to be used later in Python code.
-The python will read `.mat` format file which already contain input and label data
+The python will read `.mat` format file which already contain input and label data.
+The data then processed in python and will goes into each code's format with help of `pandas` and `numpy`.

 ### b.
 Signal Preprocessing Techniques
 Signal preprocessing will be treated with a band pass filtering from the 0.5Hz threshold below and 120Hz threshold above which done sepreately suggested from the comunity.